-In this two-part series, you’ll learn how to design a conversational UI and craft a unique voice for your brand.
+In this three-part series, you’ll learn how to design a conversational UI and craft a unique voice for your brand.
 I understand the desire to jump right into design process.
 But first, ask yourself these eight essential questions, to make the process less daunting and get more efficient results.

 What is a Conversational UI?